telehash/TMesh/TMesh.md

 Each mote should share enough detail about its active neighbors with every neighbor so that a neighborhood map can be maintained.
 This includes the relative sync time of each community epoch such that a neighbor can predict when a mote will be listening or may be transmitting to another nearby mote.

+### Communities

+> Describe communities and routing in more detail, and routers performing ongoing sync-mode duties.

+A community is defined as a single medium and a string name, both of which must be known to join that community.
+They are the primary mechanism to manage and organize motes based on available spectrum and energy, where each community is bound to a single medium with predictable energy usage and available capacity.

+Any mesh may make use of multiple communities to optimize the overall availability and reliability, but different communities can not be used as a trust or secure grouping mechanism, the medium and name are not considered secrets.

+When multiple community names are used within one mesh they must all be unique.

-### Private Community
+#### Private Community

 A private community is not visible to any non-member, other than randomly timed knock transmissions on random channels there is no decodeable signals detectable to any third party, it is a dark mesh network that can only be joined via out of band coordination and explicit mesh membership trust.

-In order for any mote to join a private community it must first have at a minimum the hashname of one or more of the current leaders of that community and the medium on which it is operating.
+In order for any mote to join a private community it must first have at a minimum the community name, the hashname of one or more of the current leaders of that community, and the medium on which it is operating.

 It must also have either it's own hashname independently added as a trusted member to the leader(s), or have a handshake that will verify its membership and be accepted by a leader.

-Given these three things (a leader hashname, the medium, and authorization) it can then calculate the `PING` epoch and listen for a knock in that epoch.
+The three sources of a hashname (32 bytes), the medium (6 bytes), and community name (string) are combined in that order and the SHA-256 digest is generated as the secret for the `PING` epoch. and listen for a knock in that epoch.
 This takes advantage of the fact that the community medium is divided into the same set of channels, such that every `PING` epoch will have some overlap with other community epochs that a mote is transmitting on.
 When any mote sends any knock that happens to be on the same channel as one of their `PING` epoch's (sequence 0), they should then attempt to receive an `ECHO` knock exactly one window period after the transmission.

 The local leader should attempt to maximize their use of their own `PING` epoch overlapping channels to allow for fast resynchronization to them, even to the point of sending arbitrary/random knocks on that channel if nothing has been transmitted recently and continuously listening for any other knocks there if resources are available.
 When a mote detects that it is disconnected from the private community it should also send regular knocks on the sync epoch channels of last-known nearby motes.

-> Describe communities and routing in more detail, and routers performing ongoing sync-mode duties.

-### Public Community
+#### Public Community

 A public community is inherently visibile to any mote and should only be used for well-known or shared open services where the existince of the motes in the community is not private.
 Any third party will be able to monitor participation in a public community, so they should be used minimally and only with ephemeral generated hashnames when possible.
+A single mote must not participate in both a public and private community at the same time using the same hashname in order to strictly avoid leaking information about other motes to the public.

-The public community is defined only by a common medium and secret, where the secret is the SHA-256 digest of a public community name string.
+The public community is defined only by the common medium and name, where the secret is the SHA-256 digest of the name string.
 These are the inputs to create a `PING` epoch that a joining mote must both listen for and repeatedly transmit knocks on until an `ECHO` is received.
 Since they will both be using the same medium channel, if possible a mote should first listen for a transmission in progress before sending another knock to minimize interference.

 The `PING` knocks must always have a random 64 byte payload so that even if the secret is known, it is not possible for a third party to determine if the knock was a `PING` or not.